top of page

 Why Now?

 Hi there!
 My name is Sora J. Kasuga and I'm the founder of The FaceOut Project.
 When I started this venture in April of 2024, my hope was to create a living, breathing entity where members of the Facial Difference (FD) community would come together and collectively face out toward the world.
-It started with a weekly, virtual Activism Cohort meeting.
-Since then, we have met almost every Monday night on Zoom to share stories, take action.
+It started with a weekly, virtual Activism Hub meeting.
+Since then, we have met every Monday night on Zoom to share stories, take action.
 While we are mostly centered in North America, we have had community members come in from all over the world.
 This movement is growing and it's electrifying to see more people regularly join in!

 Here at The FaceOut Project, we are changing the conversation.
 We are planting seeds in each others' hearts which will grow into gardens across the world.
 We are creating resources to educate society about FD and to help our community members take back their power.
 We are building bridges with other movements in a move toward collective liberation.